Email Headers Deep Dive: Received, SPF, DKIM, and How Email Really Travels

 - They cannot be modified retroactively without detection

 Headers explain where the email came from, how it was authenticated, and why it was accepted or rejected.
+To understand the full delivery pipeline, see how email servers work (SMTP, IMAP, POP3).

 The Received Header: Tracing the Email Path